plaidfinch/Euler14-Optimization/README.md

 Compilation Notes
 -----------------

-For the results I list, all versions were compiled with `-O2` optimizations turned on.
+For the results I list, all versions were compiled with `-O2` optimizations turned on, using GHC version 7.6.3 on OS X Mavericks.

 Version 4 needs extra stack space and should be compiled with `-rtsopts -with-rtsopts -K50M` (for default problem size), and possibly with larger sizes than `50M` in case of larger problem sizes (the stack space may also be specified at run-time by appending `+RTS -K<size>` in the shell).